nico-stan/recipes/README.md

 ________________________________________________

 ## Summary
 Have you ever felt like cooking but not had the creativity to come up with unique recipes?
 Then this tool is meant for you.
-The idea
+The idea is to select a few custom parameters from a recipe database and generate the recipes for you, as well as the shopping list so that you can cook without coming up with the recipes.